MikeyBurkman/party-party-party/README.md

 #### Lightning

 The `lightning` transformation will cause it to look like your gif is in a lightning storm.
-This takes no parameters.
+This takes one optional argument, which is the random seed.
+Provide any string for the argument to change randomness of the lightning flashes.

 ```sh
 ../bin/ppp --src=smile.png --dest=lightning-smile.gif --frame-count=10 --lightning